gitongatonny/Prolog_101/README.md

-# Prolog
+# Prolog101s
-My Prolog Repo
+This repo contains Prolog problems with their respective solutions.